Eraden/tsc/README.md

 * `check` - if build with `-DTSC_TEST=1` requires test framework for c language, this creates tests which check internal pre-compiler functionalities

+Please do not use clang-3.8 because build crash on it.

 ## Build

 ```bash